whdinata/mestara-034cd/index.md

           21 selected mentees from different cities, universities and backgrounds will take part in 6-week intensive personal development program.
-        content: "Our intensive program is for selected new graduates, helping them to achieve their full potential.\_\n\nEvery week mentees will attend a webinar about different topics to navigate life after college and successfully transition into their career with women who work in the field as speaker. \n\nAll proceeds of the mentorship program will be used for Mestara Berdaya program.\n"
+        content: "Our intensive program is for selected new graduates, helping them to achieve their full potential.\_\n\n \n\nAll proceeds of the mentorship program will be used for Mestara Berdaya program.\n"
         actions:
           - label: Learn More
             url: '/#'